 Glenwood Caverns Adventure Park is well-known for its thrill rides.
 It has the highest elevation roller coaster in North America and it features a giant canyon swing that soars through the air at speeds up to 50 miles per hour.

 The county is burrowed in the scenic Continental Divide.
 Chaffee County has several towns inside that attract visitors, particularly Salida and Buena Vista.

 These two towns offer many recreational activities such as skiing, hiking, and whitewater rafting.
-Chaffee County promotes outdoors events by hosting rafting festivals during the summer and snowmobiling at Mount Princeton.
+Chaffee County promotes outdoor events by hosting rafting festivals during the summer and snowmobiling at Mount Princeton.

 All year round, Pagosa has many attractions.
 In the summer, people come for camping and backpacking, hot air balloon rides, lakes, waterfalls, wildflower fields, and kayaking.
 Since the San Juan River flows through downtown Pagosa, kayaking and canoeing is

 Another draw is the Continental Divide on Wolf Creek Pass, located between Pagosa Springs and South Fork.
 Along the trail, you can see the 100-foot waterfall that graces the path.